Weekend Update: Dennis Miller (1985–1991)

 In 1985, Lorne Michaels returned to produce the show, bringing the Weekend Update name back with him.
 The new anchor was Dennis Miller, who remained in the chair for six years, the longest run for a solo Weekend Update anchor.
 Miller opened the segments by saying "Good evening, and what can I tell ya?" and signed off by saying "Guess what, folks?
 That's the news, and I am outta here!"
 He would then scribble nonsense on his script, sometimes throwing it into the air.
-Miller left in 1991.
+Miller left SNL in 1991.
+Dana Carvey did a memorable mockery of Miller anchoring during this period, to the point Carvey's impersonation would itself become another character, being further impersonated by Tom Hanks simply dressing as Miller and clucking like a chicken.

+During many of his Weekend Update segments, Miller was joined by The Weekend Update Dancers and A. Whitney Brown for his commentary "The Big Picture".

 Kevin Nealon (1991–1994)

 Kevin Nealon took over with his "Mr. Subliminal" character and as the straight man in many highlights such as "Operaman" and "Cajun Man" (with both characters being played by Adam Sandler) and also for Chris Farley's "Bennett Brauer" character.
 Nealon had a three-year stint at the Update desk before requesting his departure, as he felt his time behind the desk was drawing away from other acting opportunities on the show.
 Nealon signed off with the tagline "I'm Kevin Nealon, and that's news to me".